 A premium is the amount you pay to the insurance company to buy your auto policy.
 The premium covers the term or length of the policy.
-The term can vary from one month to one year.
+The term can be 6 months or 1 year.

 Most insurance companies allow you to pay the premium in installments.
 Ask if there is an extra fee for doing this.